kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 where $e_0\approx6.1$hPa is the saturation vapor pressure at 0 Celcius.
 The reason why it is important is that the tropical heat source is dominated by the convective latent heat release i.e., $Q\sim Lw\frac{\partial q}{\partial z}$ (this assumption can lead to a few problem which will be discussed more in the section of MJO).
 If we implement the second assumption, "fixed relative humidity" then the aformentioned relationship can be translated into $Q\sim Lw\frac{\partial q_s}{\partial z}\times \text{RH}$.
 This provides us some strong constraint on the projected change of tropical hydrological cycle.

+More details will be provided in the last chapter of this class.